arColm/javascript-miniprojects/README.md

 **todo-list** : website where one can create projects and add tasks to these projects.
 Practicing simple OOP principles

 **weather-app** : Simple website to display weather information for a location.
 Practicing utilization of APIs.

+**battleship** : Game of battleship where the player plays against a computer.
+Primarily practicing simple TDD principles.